Kwangmin-KimSBU/CSE353_ML/README.md

 7) For LSTM, it uses Keras, LSTM, to train and predict the model with different layers.
 8) LSTM MAPE: 9.6575

+- It will automatically generate the newly created csv file for ARIMA and LSTM predictions contained.

 # For the ensemble:
 1) First we tried is to average the model.
 2) Second trial is to weight more on the accurate model with is LSTM as 80% and 20% manually